tangsinglun/Income-And-Expenditure-Forecast/README.md

 Included is the Income And Forecast Template.
 For first time user, please copy it and rename it to another file.

 # Ussage
-This forecast template forecast up to 4 years.
+1. This forecast template forecast up to 4 years.
 Inside, You can rename the worksheet to another name.
 After rename, you just need to update the new worksheet name in the "Main" worksheet.
+2. For the Debts.
+Order Matters, For Debts: If "Order 3" is for HSBC Bank, everytime when you need to make a record for payback.
+You need to place the item on "Order 3", then it will automatically be  calculated.